kalmhq/docs/docs/install-local-k3s.md

 multipassd 1.6.2+mac
 ```

-Now create a VM with multipass, assuming 2GB memory and 10GB disk.
+Now create a VM with multipass, specifying 2GB of memory and a 10GB disk.

 ```
 ❯ multipass launch --name k3sVM --mem 2G --disk 5G